 Students interact with guest speakers, visiting artists, and industry professionals in a seminar environment.
-This course also affords students the opportunity to assess their training and summarize artistic achievements through group and individual projects that help prepare them for a variety of careers in the arts.
+This course also affords students the opportunity to assess their training and summarize artistic achievements through group and individual projects that help prepare them for a variety of careers in the arts opportunity to experience in-depth interaction with visiting artists, industry professionals, art scholars and academicians.